-With the face of Simon Baker at the helm, ‘The Mentalist’ is a series wherein the protagonist seeks to extract revenge by faking his psychic abilities to the California Bureau of Investigation (CBI).
-To avenge his wife and daughter’s killing by a serial killer called Red John, Patrick Jane, a con artist assists the CBI with cases mainly pointing to Red John.
-As the series progresses, Red John is captured and his true skills are now known to be limited to just being extremely observant, he assists the CBI in solving other crimes and by taking the psycho-analytical path of crime investigations.
+With the face of Simon Baker at the helm, ‘The Mentalist’ is a series wherein the protagonist seeks to exact revenge by faking his psychic abilities to the California Bureau of Investigation (CBI).
+To avenge his wife and daughter’s murder by a serial killer called Red John, a con artist Patrick Jane assists the CBI with cases mainly pointing to Red John.
+As the series progresses, Red John is captured and his true skills are now known to be limited to just being extremely observant.
+So, he assists the CBI in solving other crimes and by taking on the psycho-analytical part of criminal investigations.
 Watch it for Simon Baker and Simon Baker only.

 Read More: Shows Like ‘Black Mirror’

 A novel improvement on top of ‘White Collar’ and ‘Blindspot’ combined, ‘The Blacklist’ features a criminal and a wanted fugitive Reddington, who, after years of disappearance, surrenders to the FBI and offers his assistance in catching the most wanted, dreaded criminals (for he has prepared a Blacklist).
 The only conditions being immunity from prosecution and his willingness to work closely with Elizabeth Keen (possibly his daughter).
 ‘The Blacklist’ also follows a similar style of crime investigation, with each episode comprising loads of puzzling moments, followed by the death or arrest of a criminal or a terrorist.
 A top-notch entertainer, accompanied by some class acts by James Spader and Megan Boone, makes ‘The Blacklist’ one of the top thriller TV shows to watch.

 4. Psych (2006-2014)